 1. Water is a common good and should be managed in an ecologically sustainable way to meet environmental, cultural, social and economic needs.
 This includes accounting for the increasingly extreme conditions to be expected as climate change progresses.

-9. The marketisation of water has too often resulted in significant adverse environmental, social and cultural impacts.
+11. The marketisation of water should not result in adverse environmental, social and cultural impacts.

-13. Inter-catchment transfers of water should be avoided if possible.
+15. Inter-catchment transfers of water should be reversed wherever feasible.

-16. Sewage should be treated to a standard for sustainable re-use.
+18. Sewage should be treated to a standard for sustainable reuse.